 It’s that time of the year again… but it certainly doesn’t feel the same.
-This is typically a time of year in which we look forward to celebrating together with our families.
-For many, this Pesach may be with a smaller crowd than usual.
+Once again, this Pesach may be with a smaller crowd than usual.
 Despite all the changes and challenges we are going through with the Coronavirus, getting through Pesach with our health and weight intact is still possible – and perhaps even more important now than in previous years.

 10 Tips for a Healthy Pesach

 1. Don’t skip meals – especially right before the Seder.
 Make sure you eat a healthy breakfast and a light meal before the Seder.
 Remember: you will not eat your Pesach meal until late, and if you are very hungry, you may overeat at the Seder meal and/or nibble on too much matzah.

 As this year Seder will follow Shabbat, and the meals will be eaten earlier in the morning, try and have some fruits or nuts as an afternoon snack.